Account Aliases vs. Masked Aliases

 Jane has the account "jsmith" and wants to maintain separate professional and personal identities:

-- Account Aliases: jsmith@domain.com: medical@jsmith.domain.com, jobs@jsmith.domain.com (formal, consistent identity)
+- Account Aliases: jsmith@domain.com for medical@jsmith.domain.com, jobs@jsmith.domain.com (formal, consistent identity)

-- Account Aliases: jsmith@domain2.com: newsletter@jsmith.domain2.com, blog@jsmith.domain2.com (specialized, consistent identities)
+- Account Aliases: jsmith@domain2.com for newsletter@jsmith.domain2.com, blog@jsmith.domain2.com (specialized, consistent identities)

 Sarah wants to separate her personal identity from her online accounts: